New Results on Nyldon Words and Nyldon-like Sets: Applications of Melan c on's Algorithm

 Using the nature of lexicographic order, we can slightly improve the bound for Nyldon words.

-\begin{theorem} For a primitive word $w$ with Nyldon conjugate $n$, and large enough $k$ depending on $w$, the word $w^k$ can be Nyldon factorized as for $K=\lfloor \log_2(|w|) \rfloor +1$. \end{theorem} \begin{proof} We exactly follow the proof of \cref{thm:infectiongeneral}, but are able to get an improvement of $1$.
+\begin{theorem} For a primitive word $w$ with Nyldon conjugate $n$, and large enough $k$ depending on $w$, the word $w^k$ can be Nyldon factorized as for $K \le \lfloor \log_2(|w|) \rfloor +1$, where there are $k-K$ copies of $n$ in the middle. \end{theorem} \begin{proof} We exactly follow the proof of \cref{thm:infectiongeneral}, but are able to get an improvement of $1$.

 Suppose we use Melan\c{c}on's algorithm on a word $w^k$ for $k \ge \lfloor \log_2(|w|) \rfloor +1$.
 We then have $\lfloor \log_2(|w|) \rfloor$ $n$-groups in the middle of our word, with some suffix on the right.
 Suppose that when something from the right suffix contracts onto the rightmost $n$-group, that $n$-group consists of $x$ blocks.
 Then, each time a $n$-group is infected, the number of blocks in the current $n$-group must decrease by at least half.
 If the number of $n$-groups is at least $\lfloor \log_2(x) \rfloor +1$, then the leftmost $n$-group will fully form, and so not be able to contract onto any block to its left, as such a block is a Nyldon suffix of $n$, and therefore lexicographically less than $n$ by \cref{lem:nyldonsuffix}.